near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 - `seed` - seed used to generate ibf
 - `edges` - list of edges send to the other peer
 - `requested_edges` - list of hashes of edges peer want to get
-- `done` - true if it's the last message in syncrhonization
+- `done` - true if it's the last message in synchronization

 # IbfSet